XILURY/hello-word/README.md

 # hello-word
-try to learn it
-try to be a bettter man
+Try to be a bettter man